 - perform DNA sequencing to establish the mutagenesis results.

-- send the sample for cloning.
+- Send the sample for cloning.

 Role of site-directed mutagenesis in the CRISPR-CAS9:

+Ligase seals the nick.
+The newly altered gene is incorporated in a plasmid, incorporated in host cells, cultured and transformed.
 Read more on the homologous-direct repair (HDR): What is gene editing and CRISPR-CAS9?